-Working with mid-size companies, we often hear the terms Sales and Marketing used together.
+Sales and Marketing: two terms we oftern hear togehter when working with mid-size companies.
 In some ways, this is logical because the two need to work together.
-But in fact, they are two very different functions and require very different skills.
+But in fact, Sales and Marketing are two very different functions and require very different skills.

 Business leaders know what Operations is; they make stuff.
 They know what Accounting is; they record and control the money.
 And they know what Sales does; they sell stuff.
 So if you are not making stuff, selling stuff, or recording the money—what is marketing and why do you need it?